lvicainne/puppet-opendkim/README.md

 ```

 If you want to use OpenDKIM though a UNIX socket with postfix for example,
-you shoulf configure the socket like this :
+you should configure the socket like this :

 ```yaml